The symmetric square #

 Membership and set coercion #

-Given an element of the unordered pair, give the other element using Classical.choose
+Given an element of the unordered pair, give the other element using Classical.choose.

-for the computable version.
+See also Mem.other' for the computable version.

 Equations